danbilous1/Starwars-Films-API/README.md

-List of Starwars Films.
+API List of Starwars Films.

-ATTENTION.
-Can be some problems, because project was made with API.
+By clicking on the Film Name, Planet Names appear.

+Warning.
+While using the project, might be some errors, because API can be outdated.